-Telangana is a state in the south of India.
-The region lies on the Deccan plateau to the west of the Eastern Ghats range, and includes the northwestern interior districts of Warangal, Adilabad, Khammam, Mahabubnagar, Nalgonda, Rangareddy, Karimnagar, Nizamabad, Medak, and the state capital, Hyderabad.
-The Krishna and Godavari rivers flow through the region from west to east.
+Telangana is a State in South India.
+The region lies on the Deccan plateau to the west of the Eastern Ghats, and includes the districts of Warangal, Adilabad, Khammam, Mahabubnagar, Nalgonda, Rangareddy, Karimnagar, Nizamabad, Medak, and the state capital, Hyderabad.
+The Krishna and Godavari rivers flow through the region from the West to the East.

 Merger of Telangana and Andhra Separate Telangana movement – 1969